bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Do traditional or non traditional students receive more aid?

 5. Valuable to businesses
-Does employer student loan repayment increase retention rate?
+Does employer help with student loan repayment increase retention rates?

 6. What's the most popular?
 Are universities or community college enrollment rates greater?